gpspake/dotfiles/README.md

 ## Getting Started

-These dotfiles are configured to be placed at `${HOME}/code` by default.
-If placed in a different location, update environment variables accordingly.
+These dotfiles are configured to be placed at `${HOME}/code/dotfiles` by default.
+If you want to put them in a different location, update environment variables accordingly.

 Create a code directory if there isn't one